‘Didn’t face any challenge from players’: Coach Srinath reveals idea behind moving Arjun Erigaisi to Board 3 at Chess Olympiad 2024

 While the women’s team surpassed Kazakhstan for the top prize in a closely fought battle, the men’s team had an exemplary run in the 11-round Swiss tournament.
 It accounted for 21 points out of 22, winning 10 rounds while drawing just one.

-While D. Gukesh and Arjun Erigaisi stole the spotlight with their impressive performances, while also claiming individual gold, much of the credit also goes to India’s non-playing captain and coach, Srinath Narayanan, for his crucial role in orchestrating the team’s success.
+While D. Gukesh and Arjun Erigaisi stole the spotlight with their impressive performances, claiming individual gold medals in the process, much of the credit also goes to India’s non-playing captain and coach, Srinath Narayanan, for his crucial role in orchestrating the team’s success.

 Srinath Narayanan during the 2024 Chess Olympiad. | Photo Credit: FIDE/Michał Walusza